open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1.md

 ![ELK Platform](elk.png "ELK Platform")

 Each component has a specific feature and architecture.
-Hereunder, we will explain how they are related and how we can use them as a platform.
+Let's see how they are related and how we can use them as a platform.

 ## Platform Architecture

-In this chapter, we will deepen the Elastic tools use to analyze Mexican Open Contracting data.
-For this, it is necessary to understand better how the different tools are related before we explain how we will import data.
+In this chapter, we will take an in-depth look into how Elastic tools have been used to analyze Mexican Open Contracting data.
+Before digging into data import, let's see how tools interact.

-ELK platform has a linear architecture among its components.
+ELK platform has a linear architecture.

 ![ELK Stack](elk_stack.jpg "ELK Stack")